kyamagu/matlab-bdb/README.md

     bdb.values   Return a list of values in the database. bdb.stat     Get a statistics of the database. bdb.exists   Check if an entry exists.
+    bdb.compact  Free unused blocks and shrink the database.

 Example
 -------